ccie5022/test-nxos/README.md

   >setup —> test —> assert —> test again (idempotent) —> assert —> done

-  This should keep test playbooks from becoming monolithic and difficult to troubleshoot.
+  This keeps test playbooks from becoming monolithic and difficult to troubleshoot.

-- Include a name for each task that is not as assertion.
-It's OK to add names to assertsion too, but the idea is to make it as simple as possilbe when troubleshooting broken tests.
+- Include a name for each task that is not an assertion.
+(It's OK to add names to assertsion too, but the idea is to make it as easy as possilbe when troubleshooting broken tests.)